 With its menu of Italian bistro cuisine and charming interior, Enoteca Vespaio offers a less expensive but still fresh and high-quality alternative to Vespaio, its sister restaurant next door.
 Enoteca boasts offerings like the panini stuffed with housemade mozzarella cheese and roasted tomatoes, flat-crust pizzas, and rich portions of pasta.
 Fresh ingredients are in abundance.
 The dessert case at the entrance offers a glimpse at their tarts, cookies, and cannoli.
 Sunday brunch offers a selection of egg dishes and sweet breakfasts like pancakes and freshly made bread.
 The interior is small but welcoming, and the outdoor patio at Enoteca Vespaio allows diners to gaze at passers-by strolling down South Congress.

 A bit off the beaten path, Draught House Pub & Brewery provides welcome relief from downtown's Sixth Street.
 The European pub atmosphere and exhaustive selection of imported drafts make this bar a favorite among locals and visitors alike.
 The seating is excellent, with high-backed wooden seats and very thick wooden tables.
 Come visit on Wednesday for pitcher night with free pizza or on Saturday with free bratwurst.

-Hidden behind a bookshelf in the Firehouse Hostel, The Firehouse Lounge features classically prepared cocktails, meat and cheese boards, a relaxing and inviting atmosphere, and a variety of tasteful live music.
-Their high quality libations are hand-crafted, consisting only of the freshest ingredients, prepared by professionally trained and thoroughly knowledgeable staff here to provide you with an all-around superior beverage service.
-Elevate your experience and come enjoy what the Firehouse has to offer.
+The Firehouse Lounge, tucked away behind a bookcase in the Firehouse Hostel, offers traditionally made drinks, meat and cheese platters, a welcoming ambiance, and a selection of fine live music.
+Their handmade, top-notch beverages are made with just the freshest ingredients by professionally educated and highly skilled employees who are here to give you an all-around first-rate beverage service.
+Elevate your evening scene and come enjoy what the Firehouse has to offer.